People, truth, confrontation, my failings, and deserted sketchy streets in the middle of the night, apparently don’t scare me.

 In the dirty subway, I learn for perhaps the dozenth time in my life, so much of my feelings and perceptions are choices.

-I scan the deserted passages again to make sure I’m alone, and with the confirmation, begin to skip.
+I scan the empty passages again to make sure I’m alone, and with the confirmation, begin to skip wildly and flail.
 For this moment, all of it belongs to me.
 If I knew how to do cartwheels — and if the ground weren’t so filthy — I’d have endless space to do them.
-Instead, I skip with arms waving in the air until I reach the stairs to my empty platform.
+Instead, I skip with arms waving in the air until I reach the stairs to my deserted platform.

 When the train comes, it too seems to be completely empty.
 So I ride in between cars where it’s forbidden, if only to see whether someone might appear to admonish me and break the spell.
 But no one does.

 Back on Central Park North, I walk home by the frozen lake.
-The air is crisp.
+The air is crisp and I can’t think of a single reason why I need to grow up.

 ◊ Thanks for your comments, shares and likes.
 Most of all, sincere thanks for reading.